Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the geographic reach of public enforcement actions?

-Similar mechanisms of cooperation with national competition authorities of non-EU member states may also exist, based on multilateral or bilateral treaties concluded by the European Union.
+Apart from similar mechanisms of cooperation with national competition authorities of non-EU member states may also exist, based on multilateral or bilateral treaties concluded by the European Union.
+There is also a move for greater empowerment of national competition authorities under the proposed ECN+ Directive.

 In case of an undertaking’s failure to pay fines, the Competition Council will inform the relevant tax authority, which may start recovery procedures in Romania or abroad.